chrisgrieser/shimmering-focus/README.md

 ### Image-related Features
 - Click & hold on an image to zoom.
-- Alt Text is used as image caption.
+- Alt Text is automatically used as image caption.
 - Set default Image Size via Style Settings Plugin.

 ### Fine-tuned Spellcheck